Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4 (1)

 C. glomerular capillary hydrostatic pressure by signaling for afferent arterioles to constrict and increase filtration rate.

-D. urine production by signaling for a decrease in urine production through the hormone ADH.
+D. systemic blood pressure by signaling for a decrease in heart rate through blood-borne hormones.

 Question #38